Caroline Kennedy

-Caroline Bouvier Kennedy (born November 27, 1957) is an American author, attorney, and diplomat serving in the Biden administration as the United States Ambassador to Australia since 2022.
-She previously served in the Obama administration as the United States Ambassador to Japan from 2013 to 2017.
-A prominent member of the Kennedy family, she is the only surviving child of former U.S. president John F. Kennedy (JFK) and former first lady Jacqueline Bouvier Kennedy.
+Caroline Bouvier Kennedy (born November 27, 1957) is an American author, diplomat, and attorney who served as the United States ambassador to Australia from 2022 to 2024.
+She previously served in the Obama administration as the United States ambassador to Japan from 2013 to 2017.
+Most of Kennedy's professional life has been in literature, law, politics, education reform, and charity.
+She is a member of the Kennedy family and the only surviving child of U.S. president John F. Kennedy and First Lady Jacqueline Kennedy Onassis.

-JFK won the 1960 presidential election when Caroline was two years old.
-Spending her early childhood years in the White House during the Kennedy Administration, she was almost six when he was assassinated on November 22, 1963.
-The following year, she and her brother John F. Kennedy Jr. moved with their mother Jacqueline to the Upper East Side of Manhattan, where Caroline attended grade school.
+Born in New York City, Kennedy was two years old when her father won the 1960 presidential election and spent her early childhood years in the White House during his presidency.
+She was only five years old when he was assassinated on November 22, 1963.
+The following year, Kennedy moved with her younger brother, John F. Kennedy Jr., and their mother Jacqueline to the Upper East Side of Manhattan, and continued her education there.
+She graduated from Radcliffe College of Harvard University and later attended Columbia Law School, earning a Juris Doctor degree from the lattermost in 1988.
+Kennedy passed the New York State bar exam the following year.
+She worked at Manhattan's Metropolitan Museum of Art, where she met her future husband, designer Edwin Schlossberg.
+They have three children: Rose, Tatiana, and Jack.

-Kennedy graduated from Harvard University and worked at Manhattan's Metropolitan Museum of Art, where she met her future husband, exhibit designer Edwin Schlossberg.
-She later earned a J.D. degree from Columbia Law School.
-Most of Kennedy's professional life has been in law, politics, education reform, and charitable work.
-She has also acted as a spokesperson for her family's legacy, especially that of her father, and co-authored two books with Ellen Alderman on civil liberties.

 Early in the primary race for the 2008 presidential election, Kennedy and her uncle, Ted Kennedy, endorsed Democratic candidate Barack Obama.
 She later stumped for him in Florida, Indiana, and Ohio, served as co-chair of his Vice Presidential Search Committee, and addressed the 2008 Democratic National Convention in Denver.

-After Obama selected United States senator Hillary Clinton to serve as secretary of state, Kennedy expressed interest in being appointed to Clinton's vacant Senate seat from New York, but later withdrew from consideration for personal reasons.
-In 2013, President Obama appointed Kennedy as the United States ambassador to Japan.
-In 2021, President Biden appointed Kennedy as United States ambassador to Australia and she took office following her confirmation on June 10, 2022.
+After Obama selected United States senator Hillary Clinton to serve as secretary of state, Kennedy expressed interest in being appointed to Clinton's vacant Senate seat from New York, but later withdrew citing personal reasons.
+In 2013, President Obama appointed Kennedy as the United States ambassador to Japan making her the first female ambassador to serve in the country.
+Eight years later, Joe Biden appointed Kennedy as United States ambassador to Australia and she took office following her confirmation on June 10, 2022.

 Early life

+Caroline Bouvier Kennedy was born on November 27, 1957, at New York Hospital to Jacqueline Bouvier Kennedy and John F. Kennedy, then a U.S. senator from Massachusetts.
+She is named after her maternal aunt, Lee Radziwill, and maternal great-great-grandmother, Caroline Ewing Bouvier.
+A year before Kennedy's birth, her parents had a stillborn daughter, Arabella.
+Kennedy had a younger brother, John Jr., who was born two days before her third birthday in 1960.
+Another brother, Patrick, died two days after his premature birth in 1963.
+Kennedy lived with her parents in Georgetown, Washington, D.C. during the first three years of her life.

 White House years

-Caroline Bouvier Kennedy was born by caesarean section on November 27, 1957, at New York Hospital in Manhattan's Upper East Side to John Fitzgerald Kennedy (then a U.S. senator from Massachusetts) and Jacqueline Lee Bouvier Kennedy.
-A year before Caroline's birth, her parents had a stillborn daughter.
-Caroline had a younger brother, John Jr., who was born just before her third birthday in 1960.
-Another brother, Patrick, died two days after his premature birth in 1963.
-Caroline lived with her parents in Georgetown, Washington, D.C. during the first three years of her life.
-When Caroline was three years old, the family moved to the White House after her father was sworn in as the president of the United States.